 In the Packaging Options section of the toolstrip, decide whether to include the MATLAB Runtime installer in the generated application by selecting one of the options:

 Runtime downloaded from web — Generate an installer that downloads the MATLAB Runtime and installs it along with the deployed MATLAB application.
-You can specify the filename of the installer.
+You can specify the file name of the installer.

 Runtime included in package — Generate an application that includes the MATLAB Runtime installer.
-You can specify the filename of the installer.
+You can specify the file name of the installer.

-The Library Name field is automatically populated
+Choose a name for your package.
+The Library Name field is automatically populated with

 makesqras the name of the package.
 Rename it as

 MagicSquarePkg.
 For more information on naming requirements for the Python package, see Import Compiled Python Packages.